sal55/langs/pclang/pcl_opcodes.md

 Secondary types are mostly used with memory operations such as `iloadx`, in-place ops like `addto`, or sometimes for conversions.

+### Block Handling

+A Block is fixed-size memory object, used to represent arrays and records/structs in HLL code.
+It's treated as a type here, but PCL mainly handles blocks by reference:

+* Loading a block will load its address, so that it occupies a `u64` stack slot
+* Storing a block will copy the data to the destination

+This behaviour applies to all block sizes - no exceptions.
+ABIs mostly work like this, but they have exceptions for certain sizes, so on Windows, blocks of 1/2/4/8 bytes are manipulated by value.

+This means that when generating PCL code, if you want behaviour matching the ABI, structs/arrays of those sizes must be represented as `u8/u16/u32/u64` types.

+In addition, for functions returning block types, a dummy first parameter must be passed.
+The caller should fill this in with the address of a memory region that will contain the result.
+The copying however is taken care of (and the function also returns that block reference).

+So block handling within the ABI is exposed, but it is necessary because the HLL needs to be aware of the semantics involved.
+Since blocks are passed by reference, callees could modify the caller's data.

+I'm thinking of adding the ability to manipulate blocks by value, but it's likely to be in the form of special instructions rather than a new type.
+Multiple function returns already do that.
+Value blocks will be represented a multiple stack entries.

 ### Imported Functions

 These must appear in an `extproc ... extend` block (see examples).
 The type info is necessary in order to correctly call the function.